wp-plugins/image-widget/readme.txt

 Contributors: Shane & Peter, Inc.
 Donate link: http://www.shaneandpeter.com
 Tags: widget, image, ad, banner, simple
-Requires at least: 2.0
+Requires at least: 2.8
-Tested up to: 2.7.1
+Tested up to: 2.8.4
-Stable tag: 2.2.2
+Stable tag: 3.0

 Simple image widget.
 Allows for placement of an image in the sidebar without requiring Design access.

 == Description ==
 Simple image widget.
 Allows for placement of an image in the sidebar without requiring Design access.

-todo:
+Todo:
-* support image sizing (maybe)
+* Add an image breaks after save is clicked

 == Installation ==